craigmichaelmartin/kujo-legacy/README.md

 Progressive web app - server side rendered with service workers

+URL Routing:
+Router listens to all appStateCollection changes, and updates peripherals based on calls to that appState model Router kicks off setting appropriate appState model on hard url navigation App.js listens to change:activeApp only - to kick off that app.
+Each app listens to own appState attributes and updates as desired.

 TODO:
   - separate out slides
   - make backbone views use dependency injection to